 Notre Dame Cathedral

+Besides breath-taking castle, the Notre Dame Cathedral is also one of a beautiful a must-visit place.
+Different from the Vianden Castle, the Notre Dame is baroque-inspired cathedral which was built in the 17th century.
 The north gate of the cathedral becomes one of the most memorable parts which embellishes attractive stained glass, modern sculpture, other luxurious details.
 In addition, there is also the graves of the royal family which located in the crypt and safeguarded by two lions inside the cathedral.

 Museum of the Abbey Echternach

 Move to the eastern of Luxembourg, there is Museum of the Abbey Echternach.
 Located in the cellars of the former Abbey, the museum caters the history of the Benedictine monastery of the Echternach town.
 This museum includes outstanding works of art which dedicated t the Echternach scriptorium.
 The Museum of the Abbey Echternach is divided into two sections in which the visitors can admire the good quality of the manuscripts and atmospheric rooms as well as indulge in the interactive audiovisual presentation.